 Student and Exchange Visitor Information System (SEVIS) Fee

 The Student and Exchange Visitor Information System (SEVIS) is a web-based system for maintaining information on international students and exchange visitors in the United States.
-Federal law requires that Seton Hill University regularly enter data about all F-1 and J-1 (work-and-study-based exchange visa) students into SEVIS.
+Federal law requires that Seton Hill University regularly enter data about all F-1 students into SEVIS.